-Landscape, Strategic Gaps and Agricultural Land Red Amber Green Development of the site would Development of the site would Development of the site would have a detrimental impact on have a detrimental impact on have either a neutral or positive sensitive or other landscapes sensitive or other landscapes impact, but importantly not which cannot be mitigated.9 which could be mitigated. have a detrimental impact, on sensitive or other landscapes.

-Sensitive landscapes include
+Nationally and Locally Significant Landscapes Red Amber Green Development of the site would Development of the site would Development of the site would have a detrimental impact on have a detrimental impact on have either a neutral or positive sensitive or other landscapes sensitive or other landscapes impact, but importantly not which cannot be mitigated.
+9 which could be mitigated. have a detrimental impact, on sensitive landscapes or their setting.
+Sensitive landscapes include areas within and adjacent to National Barks, the Breads and Areas of Outstanding Natural areas within and adjacent to National Parks, the Broads and Areas of Outstanding Natural